Prompt: Write a letter to your past self.

 I’m very smart.

-Not everyone will make fun of me and if they do, it won’t stop your progress.
+Not everyone will make fun of me and if they do, it won’t stop my progress.

 I love you so much!